pflenker/pflenker.github.io/_posts/2023-01-03-amazon-customer-service-suffocating.md

 ---
 layout: post
-title: "Amazon's Hug is Suffocating"
+title: Amazon's Hug is Suffocating
-categories: ["Misc"]
+categories:
+  - Misc
-excerpt: "I like Amazon's customer service and I think it is a key part in Amazon's success - at least in Germany.
-But lately, their dedication starts to suffocate me."
+excerpt: I like Amazon's customer service and I think it is a key part in Amazon's success - at least in Germany.
+But lately, their dedication starts to suffocate me.
 weight: 1
+last_updated_at: 2023-01-05T13:28:10.755Z
+lastmod: 2023-01-05T13:28:16.974Z
 ---
 I like Amazon's customer service and I think it is a key part in Amazon's success - at least in Germany.
 In the late 90s, the phrase "Servicewüste Deutschland" was used to describe the fact that customer service, at least in Germany, was abysmal: Back then, everyone could tell you one or more anecdotes about how badly they have been treated.